-The Customer Relationship Management in the Social Age Best Practice Guide, written by experienced eCRM and social CRM strategist Andrew Campbell, aims to help CMOs develop a future-proofed eCRM strategy, which will involve combining the best of traditional eCRM practices, tools and techniques with the rapidly emerging capabilities of social CRM.
+The Customer Relationship Management in the Social Age Best Practice Guide, written by experienced eCRM and social CRM strategist Andrew Campbell, aims to help CMOs develop a future-proofed eCRM strategy, combining the best of traditional eCRM practices, tools and techniques with the rapidly emerging capabilities of social CRM.

 About this guide

-The report has been written from a practitioner’s perspective and represents an applied and pragmatic approach to updating eCRM strategy and program design to accommodate social media.
+The report has been written from a practitioner’s perspective and represents an applied and pragmatic approach to updating eCRM strategy and programme design to accommodate social media.
 It contains:

 - Cross-references to relevant business, strategy and marketing theory.

 - Cross-references to specific eCRM and social marketing theory.

 - A new analytical framework to classify eCRM typologies and strategies.

 - 45 questions to help you understand the key issues affecting your eCRM strategy.

 - Assertions and hypotheses to explain how social CRM relates to the broader eCRM strategy.